iamalittletester/thewaiter/README.md

 The library was uploaded to the official Maven repository and can be found here: https://mvnrepository.com/artifact/com.imalittletester/thewaiter

-## Importing into your test project
+## Importing into your TestWaiter project
 In order to import the library into your Maven project, in the `<dependencies>` section, add the following dependency:
 ```java
  <dependency>